Blind Audio Bandwidth Extension: A Diffusion-Based Zero-Shot Approach: Related Work

 \subsection{Diffusion Models for Blind Inverse Problems}

 Several recent works have explored the use of diffusion models to solve blind inverse problems, where the degradation operator is unknown.
-This research area can be categorized into two groups: \emph{conditional} methods, which require specialized training for specific problems, and \emph{zero-shot} methods, which leverage priors from unconditional diffusion models.
-Within the category of conditional models, several works target speech enhancement \cite{serra2022universal, yen2022cold, Richter2022Speech, lemercier2022storm}, image deblurring \cite{sahak2023denoising}, and JPEG reconstruction \cite{welker2022driftrec}, among others.
+This research area can be categorized into two groups: \emph{problem-specialized} methods, which require specialized training for specific problems, and \emph{zero-shot} methods, which exploits priors from unconditional diffusion models.
+Within the category of problem-specialized models, several works target speech enhancement \cite{serra2022universal, yen2022cold, Richter2022Speech, lemercier2022storm}, image deblurring \cite{sahak2023denoising}, and JPEG reconstruction \cite{welker2022driftrec}, among others.
 It may be noted that these methods all require pairs of clean/degraded samples and a well-thought training data pipeline.

 Our primary interest lies in zero-shot methods, which involve a two-fold inference task: estimating the degradation operator and reconstructing the degraded signal.
 Chung et al. (BlindDPS) \cite{chung2022parallel} propose a zero-shot method that utilizes a pre-trained diffusion model of the degradation parameters as a prior.
 During sampling, they simultaneously infer both the degradation and reconstructed image by exploiting the diffusion prior.
 This approach allows the inference of high-dimensional degradation parameters, making it applicable to blind image deblurring and imaging through turbulence.
 However, we consider this method impractical as it requires training a diffusion model for the degradation of interest.